VUSC for Windows

 The filter can be defined also for the Band map and OK4KST users window by help of the menu "Filter->Define" in the window "Bandmap".

 The same Boolean logical expressions as in the "Packet/Chat" window can be used for the fields Call, Locator and DXCC.
 For the field DXCC pick the standard DXCC prefixes from the help list below.
 By default they are copied with the OR operator, but the expression can be changed afterwards.
 To eliminate the already worked stations check the box "Filter out worked stations".
 To switch the filter on/off use the menu "Filter->Activate".
+You can also use the context menu on an entry in the user list to include a station in the "Call" field with a negative prefix and filter it out of the list.

 In addition to the DX spots the program also gathers the callsigns and locators from the logged on users and displays them in the the "Band map" window (menu "Spots->ON4KST users").
 Beside the callsigns and locators the window also displays time since the last station activity - the column "Idle", time to the nearest AP - the column "ASM" (if the connection with AirScout is active) and azimuth, which can be used to address stations in the direction in which the antennas are pointing.
 According to the current selected band the already worked callsigns are displayed in black, the new ones in blue unless the automatic AisScout request for KST chat is activated (see the chapter 15. on AirScout).
 A single click on an item in the user list displays the details.
 Double click on the detail enters the callsign and locator in the log the same way as for a normal DX spot.
 Double click on the line in the list (out of the detail) enters /cq with the callsign in the packet/chat communication line the same way as in the chat window.
 The same with the CTRL key does both (/cq and log entry).
 The callsigns with locators from the user list are also displayed in the "Database Check" window with the special label KST instead of the number of QSOs (see the chapter 6.).
 Be careful when using it, though, as a station may be logged on with an incorrect locator.
 The ON4KST user list is refreshed automatically after the interval set in the "VUSC->Options" menu (minimum value is 180 seconds) or directly using the server command "/sh us".